Western Michigan University

-After receiving a Bachelor of Music Education degree from Northeast Missouri State University, Lychner was awarded a Rotary International Foundation Scholarship to continue studies in music and education at the University of Nottingham in Nottingham, England.
-He then taught elementary and middle school band, general music, and choir as well as high school marching band, concert band, and pep band in the Lindbergh School District in St. Louis.
+After receiving a Bachelor of Music Education degree from Northeast Missouri State University (now Truman State University), Lychner was awarded a Rotary International Foundation Scholarship to continue studies in music and education at the University of Nottingham in Nottingham, England.
+He then taught elementary and middle school band, general music, and choir as well as high school marching band, concert band, and pep band in the Lindbergh School District in St. Louis, Mo.

-As part of his continuing studies, Lychner received a master's degree from Northeast Missouri State University where he was the principal conductor for the University Concert Band and then went on to complete his doctorate at Florida State University in music education.
-While at Florida State, he was a conducting associate with the University Bands and taught courses in music education.
+As part of his continuing studies, Lychner received a Master of Arts from Northeast Missouri State University where he was the principal conductor for the University Concert Band and then went on to complete a Ph.D. at Florida State University in Music Education.
+While at Florida State, he was a conducting associate with the University Bands and taught courses in Music Education.
 Additional summer studies were undertaken at the University of Cincinnati College-Conservatory of Music.
-While in Tallahassee, Lychner was also assistant director of bands at Rickards High School as well as woodwind coach and rehearsal assistant with the Tallahassee Symphony Youth Orchestra.
-During his career, he has also worked as a summer music camp instructor, church organist and church choir director.
+While in Tallahassee, Lychner was also Assistant Director of Bands at Rickards High School and woodwind coach and rehearsal assistant with the Tallahassee Symphony Youth Orchestra.
+During his career, he has also worked as a summer music camp instructor, church organist, and church choir director.

-Lychner has served as past-president, president, president-elect, and state collegiate advisor for the Michigan Music Educators Association.
-As part of his duties, he served on both the planning committee and the executive board of the Michigan Music Conference.
-In addition, he is the faculty advisor for WMU's chapter of the National Association for Music Education (NAfME—formerly the Music Educators National Conference or MENC) at WMU.
-He has served as national chair for NAfME's Learning and Development Special Research Interest Group and national co-chair for NAfME's Affective Response SRIG.
-He was also a member of the production staff for the International Association for Jazz Education annual convention for 11 years.
+Lychner served as President, President-Elect, Past-President, and State Collegiate Advisor for the Michigan Music Educators Association (MMEA).
+As part of his MMEA duties, he served on both the Planning Committee and the Executive Board of the Michigan Music Conference (MMC).
+In addition, he served as faculty advisor for the Collegiate chapter of the National Association for Music Education (NAfME—formerly the Music Educators National Conference or MENC) at WMU.
+He has served as national chair for NAfME’s Learning and Development Special Research Interest Group (SRIG) and national co-chair for NAfME’s Affective Response SRIG.
+He was also a member of the Production Staff for the International Association for Jazz Education (IAJE) annual convention for eleven years.